MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 For a detailed explanation on how to use the `qnamaker:build` command, see [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][qna-build].

-#### Create the QnA Maker knowledge base for the _Todo bot with LUIS and QnA Maker_ sample
+#### Create the QnA Maker knowledge base for the _todo bot with LUIS and QnA Maker_ sample

-To create the QnA Maker knowledge base for the **Todo bot with LUIS and QnA Maker** sample:
+To create the QnA Maker knowledge base for the **todo bot with LUIS and QnA Maker** sample:

 1. From a terminal, navigate to `samples\csharp_dotnetcore\adaptive-dialog\08.todo-bot-luis-qnamaker`